delphix/lab-guides/mssql-admin/INSTRUCTIONS.md

      * Click "Next"
      * Agree to the terms and conditions and click Next
      * Accept the default Connector Port of 9100 by clicking Next
-     * Accept the default location of C:\Program Files\Delphix\DelphixConnector\ by pressing Next
+     * Accept the default location of C:\Program Files\Delphix\DelphixConnector\ by pressing Next.
+(Note: you do not need to fill this in, it will auto-populate on the next screen after you press next)
      * Click Next to install
      * Click Yes to allow the installation when the User Account Control (UAC) dialog pops up
      * Once it finishes, click Close